RubenCamachoAlvarez/C-network-programming/C network programming.md

 - memset() ->This mainly purpose of this functions is to set all memory bytes of the given object with the specified value while called the function.
 - inet_pton() ->This function translate the network address pointed by a char pointer to their 32-bit integer value as a network representation.
 - inet_ntop() -> This function translate the 32-bit integer value network representation to their respectively local host string representation pointed by a char pointer.
 - connect() -> This function is used to attempt to make a connection on a socket.
-This function recieved as arguments the file descriptor to the socket, an memory address to sockaddr object which store the peer address, and the length of the sockaddr structure passed as a second argument.
+This function recieved as arguments the file descriptor to the socket, the memory address to sockaddr object which store the peer address, and the length of the sockaddr structure passed as a second argument.

+  If the connection is established sucessfully, then the function returns 0, otherwise it shall returns -1 and set the errno variable to indicate the error.

+  Is important to remark that the socket in use may require the process to have appropiate privileges to use the **connect()** function.

+- send() -> This function is used to initiate the transmission of a message from the specified socket to its peer.
+This function shall send the message only when the socket is connected via the **connect()** function (including when the peer of a connectionless socket has been set).

+  This function takes the following arguments.

+	- **socket**: This arguments specifies the socket file descriptor that will be use to convey/transmit the message.
+	- **buffer**: A char pointer to point the buffer containing the message to send.
+	- **length**: This argument specifies the length of the message measured in bytes.
-- send() ->
+	- **flags**

 - recv()
 - close()
 - bind()